Shop safely online

 Pay by credit card online

-For purchases over £100, it may be better to use a credit card, rather than a debit card because you get additional protection if the organisation fails to deliver your goods.
+One of the key thing to do to shop safely online is to be careful which sites you’re putting your card details into.
+For purchases over £100, it might be better to use a credit card, rather than a debit card, because you get additional protection if the organisation fails to deliver your goods.
 You will be protected against credit card fraud in most cases.
+Worried about credit card debt?
+Check out this article.

 Read the small print